 With an open construction, the horizontal joints should have a joint of a minimum 5mm.
 The vertical joints, with a minimum of 5mm are automatically closed by the backing of the vertical substructure.
 To ensure the durability of the wood, the vertical battens must be well protected against rain water.
 This can be done with a UV and weather-resistant EPDM foam tape that is 15mm wider on both sides than the framework.
 It can also be done with a strip of ROCKPANEL material, which acts as a gasket to protect the battens.

-The cavity between the ROCKPANEL boards and the insulation should be at least 28mm.
+In a wooden construction, the structure behind the vertical batten should be protected with a breathable, water repellent and UV resistant membrane.
+The cavity between the ROCKPANEL boards and the membrane should be at least 28mm.
 When fixed with ROCKPANEL Tack-S on a ROCKPANEL strip the cavity should be at least 36mm (28mm thickness of batten plus 8mm of ROCKPANEL strip, according ETA).
 In a fire-safe construction with FS-Xtra, fixed on an aluminium sub-frame, the cavity should be a minimum of 40mm.

 In a closed construction the horizontal joints are closed with a profile, usually a chair (Profile A) or nose profile (Profile B, semi-closed).
 This means that most of the rainwater is drained off from the outside of the exterior cladding.
 This structure still requires an air cavity of 28mm and a continues opening of at least 5mm at the top and the bottom of the construction.
 The vertical joints are automatically closed by the backing of the vertical substructure.
 To ensure the durability of the wood, the vertical battens must be well protected against rain water.
 This can be done with a UV and weather-resistant EPDM foam tape.
 With a closed joint, the tape does not need to protrude.
 It can also be done with a ROCKPANEL strip.